 Research and development expenses for the year ended December 31, 2018 were \$14.6 million, compared to \$61.5 million for the year ended December 31, 2019.
-The increase of \$47.0 million was primarily due to a \$35.0 million one-time milestone payment made in connection with the Genfit SA, or Genfit, collaboration agreement (as further described in Note 14 to the consolidated financial statements) and a \$13.0 million increase in program related expenses, of which \$12.7 million relates to the TERN-101, TERN-201 and TERN-501 programs.
+The increase of \$47.0 million was primarily due to a \$35.0 million one-time milestone payment made in connection with the Genfit SA, or Genfit, collaboration agreement (as further described in Note 14, Assignment, License and Collaboration Agreements to our audited consolidated financial statements and Note 13, Assignment, License and Collaboration Agreements to our unaudited condensed consolidated financial statements to the consolidated financial statements) and a \$13.0 million increase in program related expenses, of which \$12.7 million relates to the TERN-101, TERN-201 and TERN-501 programs.